justingoncalves34/Cybersecurity_Journey/Virtual_SOC_Environment.md

 ## Implementation

-### Configuration

-The implementation of the Virtual Security Operations Center (SOC) required several key decisions that significantly influenced the setup and functionality of the monitoring system.
+The implementation of the Virtual Security Operations Center (SOC) involved several key decisions that significantly influenced the setup and functionality of the monitoring system.
 Initially, I deployed both a Windows virtual machine and a Linux virtual machine; however, I ultimately decided to delete the Linux server in favor of deploying two Windows 11 Pro VMs.
 This change was prompted by the notably higher activity levels observed on the Windows server compared to the Linux server.
 To facilitate the project's objectives, I intentionally left the RDP port open to monitor any malicious behavior or brute force attacks aimed at accessing the RDP.
 As a result, I concentrated my efforts on these two Windows VMs, enabling a more comprehensive monitoring experience of real-world brute force attacks.

+To facilitate effective security monitoring, I set up Microsoft Sentinel and Log Analytics.
+This involved creating custom alert rules using Kusto Query Language (KQL) to identify specific threats, such as brute force login attempts and unusual user behavior.
+Initially, I had configured the system to trigger incident creation for each brute force attempt; however, I soon realized that this approach resulted in a high volume of incidents—over 600—making it challenging to efficiently triage alerts.
+Consequently, I adjusted the settings so that only significant events, such as malware activity, account creation, RDP connections, and password change requests, would generate incidents in the future.
+This refinement enhanced the monitoring process, allowing for more effective triage of actual security threats.

+I used the Content Hub in Microsoft Sentinel to integrate various data connectors.
+This allowed me to gather and analyze logs from different sources, providing a more holistic view of the security landscape.
+For instance, I configured Sentinel data connectors to collect logs from the Windows servers and connected Windows Security Events to monitor the activities on the Windows VMs.

+The implementation of the SOC not only provided insights into attack patterns but also established a strong foundation for effective incident management.
+The knowledge gained from this hands-on experience has enhanced my understanding of security operations and equipped me with the skills necessary to thrive in a cybersecurity role.

+### Configuration

 1. Below are the details showing the settings applied during the creation of the Windows Server 1 virtual machine.
 ![Windows Server 1 Configuration](images/virtual_soc/Windows_Server_1_Configuration.png)
 *Configuration settings for the Windows Server 1 virtual machine.*

 2. To facilitate remote access, the RDP port was intentionally left open, allowing for monitoring and management of the VM without restrictions.
 ![Allow RDP Port for Win Server](images/virtual_soc/Allow_RDP_Port_for_Win_Server.png) *The configuration screen indicating that the RDP port is allowed for the Windows Server.*